-At December 31, 2016, we are under examination by certain tax authorities for the 2000 to 2015 tax years.
-The material jurisdictions where we are subject to examination for the 2000 to 2015 tax years include, among others, the U.S., France, Germany, Italy, Brazil and the United Kingdom.
-No material changes have occurred to previously disclosed assessments.
-In December 2016, we filed a formal protest letter with the Internal Revenue Service requesting an Appeals hearing regarding the 2011-2013 tax audit assessment received earlier this year relating to research and development tax credits.
+At December 31, 2017, we are under examination by certain tax authorities for the 2010 to 2015 tax years.
+The material jurisdictions where we are subject to examination for the 2010 to 2015 tax years include, among others, the U.S., France, Germany, Italy, Brazil and the United Kingdom.
+During December 2017 we settled our tax audit with the Internal Revenue Service related to research and development tax credits for the 2011-2013 years.
 We believe we have appropriately accrued for the expected outcome of all tax matters and do not currently anticipate that the ultimate resolution of these examinations will have a material adverse effect on our financial condition, future results of operations, or cash flows.